mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/gui/catalog/index.md

 model: /mesosphere/dcos/2.0/data.yml
 ---

-The {{ model.packageRepo }} page shows all of the available DC/OS services.
+The {{ model.packageRepo }} page shows all of the available DC/OS&trade; services.
 You can install packages from the DC/OS {{ model.packageRepo }} with a single click.
 The packages can be installed with defaults or customized directly in the user interface.

 # Types of packages

-Mesosphere offers two kinds of service packages: Certified and Community.
+D2iQ&reg; offers two kinds of service packages: Certified and Community.

 ## Certified packages

-Certified packages are verified by Mesosphere to be interoperable with DC/OS.
+Certified packages are verified by D2iQ to be interoperable with DC/OS.

 ![Certified packages](/mesosphere/dcos/2.0/img/GUI-Catalog-Certified-Services-1_14.png)